-Working capital at February 29, 2020 and August 31, 2019 was \$313.5 million and \$212.9 million, respectively.
-We currently expect cash on hand, funds generated from operations, and the borrowing available under our ABL Credit Facility be sufficient to cover both short-term and long-term operating requirements.
+Working capital at May 30, 2020 and August 31, 2019 was \$299.8 million and \$212.9 million, respectively.
+We currently expect cash on hand, funds generated from operations, and the borrowing available under our ABL Credit Facility to be sufficient to cover both short-term and long-term operating requirements.